Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Automata-based Conformance Checking with Tandem Repeats Reductions

 \subsection{Extending Reduced Trace Alignments}

 This subsection describes how reduced alignments are extended to full and proper alignments, which represent the original traces.
 Every tandem repeat compressed during the trace reduction step is inserted back into the reduced alignment.
 They are inserted between the synchronizations of the two copies of the tandem repeats preserved in the reduced trace.
-In order to be considered a valid alignment, the insertion of the compressed tandem repeats shall form a valid path through the reachability graph when inserted into the reduced alignment.
+In order to be considered a valid alignment, the insertion of the missing iterations into the reduced alignment shall also form a valid path in the reachability graph.